 Most components and connections may be changed (switched/connected/activated) by clicking on them.

 You get more information about a particular component by clicking on its function block.
-This will open a special window, for example clicking on the "Input Monitor"-block will turn the input monitor on and switch the focus its window.
+In many cases, this will open a special window, for example clicking on the "Input Monitor"-block will turn the input monitor on and switch the focus its window.

 If a component is painted red, there may be an overload condition, a problem with SL's real-time processing, or a connection to an invalid source because the source label is currently unavailable (for example in monophone mode, you cannot use R1..R5).
 If a component turns red, you should...